 You will need a caregiver for the first 24 to 48 hours, post-op.

 The procedure is performed on an outpatient basis under general anesthesia.
 Typically, the procedure takes approximately two to four hours to perform, depending on the technique.
 Patients are required to return the day after surgery for a post-operative appointment.

 You will go home with light dressings over the incision sites.
 Dr. Short will prescribe you a stretchy and supportive surgical bra to wear for two weeks.
 Skin glue adhesive or steri-strips are applied to the incisions and will remain intact for two weeks.
 Scar treatment options are available for your two-week appointment.
 Extensive taping to the breast incisions is recommended for the first six to eight weeks to prevent severe scarring.
 You may resume light activity after 10-14 days of recovery.
 You can return to aerobic activity six weeks after surgery.

 - An elevated, more round breast contour with increased firmness

 - Increased fullness in the upper portion of the breast

-- Re-establishes a more “perky” appearance by tightening the skin envelope and re-positioning the nipple on the breast mound
+- Re-establishes a “perky” appearance by tightening the skin and repositioning the nipple on the breast mound

 - Improved location of the nipple and areola on the breast mound